- June 9, 2020

 High schoolers and teenagers across the country experiment with drugs and alcohol.
 One study found that 7.1 million teens between the age of 12-20 reportedly drank alcohol in the past month.
 In a survey done by drugfree.org, 23% of teens surveyed admitted to being in a car with another teen driver who was under the influence of drugs or alcohol.
 When a student or teen drives drunk or drugged, the consequences can be deadly.

 Teens and student drivers are more likely to test the limits and engage in riskier driving behaviors.
 Novice drivers are more likely to become aggressive behind the wheel, and engage in speeding,

 How To Prevent Car Accidents With Student Drivers

-Student drivers must be supervised as they gain experience, and only under limited circumstances can a student driver with a junior driver license be on California roads without supervision.
+Student drivers must be supervised as they gain experience, and only under limited circumstances can a student driver with a junior driver license without supervision.